-Accurate—Synchronize with precise time accuracy to within ±40 ns to Coordinated Universal Time (UTC) for power protection applications.
+Accurate—Synchronize with precise time accuracy to within ±40 ns to UTC for power protection applications.
 Cable delay compensation can be configured for antenna cables and output cables per port to preserve high accuracy.
 If a GNSS lock is temporarily lost, the standard TCXO holdover accuracy is 36 µs/day and the optional OCXO holdover accuracy is 5 μs/day.

 Powerful Time Distribution—Distribute time from eight time BNC outputs and one DB-9 output, which are configurable for IRIG-B or time pulse outputs.
-The DB-9 port can be used with SEL-2812 Fiber-Optic Transceivers to send IRIG-B long distances over fiber-optic cable.
+The DB-9 port can be used with SEL-2812 Fiber-Optic Transceivers With IRIG-B or SEL-3405 High-Accuracy IRIG-B Fiber-Optic Transceivers to send IRIG-B long distances over fiber-optic cable.
 The SEL-2488 also includes four standard Ethernet ports, which provide NTPv4.
-With the PTP option, the SEL-2488 will act as a PTP grandmaster clock, supporting both the default profile (IEEE 1588-2008) and power system profile (IEEE C37.238-2011).
+With the PTP option, the SEL-2488 can act as a PTP grandmaster clock, supporting the default (Annex J), power system (IEEE C37.238-2011/2017), and power utility automation (IEC/IEEE 61850-9-3:2016) profiles.
 The SEL-2488 will distribute NTP and PTP to four independent networks.
 Ethernet ports are orderable in pairs and are available in copper as well as single- or multimode fiber.

 Secure—Secure access to the SEL-2488 through X.509 certificates, user-based accounts, Lightweight Directory Access Protocol (LDAP) authentication, and complex passwords.
 The SEL-2488 supports syslog, a standard for event record logging that integrates with existing log management systems.
 With satellite signal verification, the SEL-2488, when installed with a dual-constellation antenna, uses signals from two satellite constellations to validate GNSS time signals, providing a layer of protection from spoofing attacks.